On Expansion and Topological Overlap: Preliminaries from Piecewise-Linear Topology

 \subsection{Approximation by PL maps}

-We can fix a metric on $M$, e.g., fix a triangulation $T$ of $M$ and metrize $M$ by considering each simplex of $T$ as a regular simplex with edge length $1$.
-By subdividing a given triangulation $T$ (e.g., barycentrically) sufficiently often, we can pass to a new triangulation $T'$ in which each simplex has diameter at most $\rho>0$, for a given $\rho$.
+We can fix a metric on $M$, e.g., by fixing a triangulation $T$ of $M$ and by considering each simplex of $T$ as a regular simplex with edge length $1$.
+By subdividing a given triangulation $T$ sufficiently often, we can pass to a new triangulation $T'$ in which each simplex has diameter at most $\rho>0$, for a given $\rho$ (see, e.g., \cite[Sec.~1.7]{Mat}).

-By the standard simplicial approximation theorem~\cite{Zeeman} given $T'$ and a continuous map $\map \colon X\to M$, there is a simplicial approximation of $\map$, i.e., there is a subdivision $X'$ of $X$ and a simplicial map $g\colon X'\to M$ such that, for each point $x \in X$, the image $g(x)$ belongs to the (uniquely defined) simplex of $T'$ whose relative interior contains $\map(x)$.
+By the standard \emph{simplicial approximation theorem}~\cite{Pras}, given the triangulation $T'$ of $M$ and a continuous map $\map \colon X\to M$, there is a simplicial approximation of $\map$, i.e., there is a subdivision $X'$ of $X$ and a simplicial map $g\colon X'\to T'$ such that, for each point $x \in X$, the image $g(x)$ belongs to the (uniquely defined) simplex of $T'$ whose relative interior contains $\map(x)$.
 (In fact, $g$ is even homotopic to $\map$, but we will not need that.)
+This map $g$ is a PL map $X\to M$ and the distance between $g(x)$ and $\map(x)$ is at most the maximum diameter of any simplex in $T'$, hence at most $\rho$, for every $x\in X$.